 - To search for your contacts, tap at the top right corner of the Contacts screen; enter keywords in the search box.
-The phone system will automatically display the matched results. - To add a new contact, tap at the lower right corner of the Contacts screen. - Enter the contact information and tap to save it.
+The phone will automatically display the matched results. - To add a new contact, tap at the lower right corner of the Contacts screen.
+Enter the contact information and tap SAVE.